EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 **Note:** You can find the latest released image catalogs for operand from [PGD Operand images](https://www.enterprisedb.com/docs/postgres_distributed_for_kubernetes/latest/supported_versions/#pgd-operand-images)

+### Migrate from PG4K-PGD 1.x to PG4K-PGD 2.x

+The helm chart `edb-postgres-distributed-for-kubernetes` and `edb-cloudnativepg-global-cluster` is not backword compatible, and they can't be installed together in the same cluster.
+If you have an existing `edb-postgres-distributed-for-kubernetes` chart managing the PGD v5.x workloads, and want to migrate to PGD v6.x workloads, you need uninstall the `edb-postgres-distributed-for-kubernetes` chart and then install the `edb-cloudnativepg-global-cluster` chart first.

+Before migration, you need to make sure the `edb-postgres-distributed-for-kubernetes` chart is v1.2.0 or above, and PGD operand image is 5.9.1 or above.

+**Note:** You can find more information of the migration in the [migration guide](https://www.enterprisedb.com/docs/postgres_distributed_for_kubernetes/latest/migrating_from_pgd_v5_to_pgd_v6/).

 ## Deployment of the EDB Postgres Distributed for Kubernetes operator (PG4K-PGD 1.x)

 The PG4K-PGD operator helm chart 1.x and 2.x are designed to manage different versions of PGD,